 Kaimahi Waea Kawe Kōrero

-Line mechanics install, repair and maintain overhead and underground lines.
+Line mechanics install, repair and maintain overhead and underground power lines.

-Line mechanics with one to five years’ experience usually earn
+Line mechanics with up to five years’ experience usually earn

-Line mechanics with five or more years' experience or in team leader roles usually earn
+Line mechanics with five or more years' experience usually earn

 $60K-$100K per year